theislab/scaling_flow/docs/index.rst

-CellFlow perturbation
+CellFlow
 =====================
 .. module:: cellflow

-:mod:`cellflow` is a framework for modeling perturbations in single cell genomics.
+:mod:`cellflow` is a framework for modeling perturbation screens with single cell readouts.

 .. grid:: 3
     :gutter: 1